-In August 2021, LivePerson updated the Conversation Orchestrator - Dynamic Routing bot template that’s available in Conversation Builder so that it uses a newly introduced Dynamic Routing interaction.
+In August 2021, LivePerson updated the Conversation Orchestrator Dynamic Routing bot template that’s available in Conversation Builder so that it uses a newly introduced Dynamic Routing interaction.
 If your bot is based on the older template, we recommend that you switch to the newer template, which is much simpler.
 Getting started with the newer template is discussed in this topic.
-For those still using bots based on the older template, see here instead for setup information.
+If you're still using bots based on the older template, see this setup info instead.

 To get started, you need to direct traffic to a routing bot.
 Your setup is different depending on how you configure your bot.
 There are three options: